ddnexus/irt/README.markdown

 If you want to add your custom '~/.irbrc' file, try to load it at the top: if it doesn't play well with IRT, then copy and paste just part of it.

-You can also change a few configuration options in the ~/.irtrc file.
+You can also change the configuration options in the ~/.irtrc file.
 The following are the defaults which should work quite well without any change:

     # set this to true if your prompt get messed up when you use the history